nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/SURF_DATA_MODULE.md

 At the end of this chapter you should be able to...

-* Describe what a JavaScript module is, and why developers odularize their code.
+* Describe what a JavaScript module is, and why developers modularize their code.
 * Understand that each module does not automatically have access to code in other modules.
 * Understand that for modules to share code, they must export and import their code.